fguerra-hfarm/hashtaggers/use_csv_package/README.md

 This package will read, analyse and clean a given `.csv` file.

-##### Requirements for the dataset
+#### Requirements for the dataset
-The mandatory requirements for the dataset are that it must be composed of a single column of posts and it is located in the directory `../hashtaggers-main/use_csv_package/data/dataset.csv`.
-You must rename it **dataset.csv**.
+The mandatory requirements for the .csv dataset are that it must be composed of a single column of posts, you must rename it **dataset.csv**, and you must locate it in the directory `../hashtaggers-main/use_csv_package/data/dataset.csv`.

 A sample file is provided!
-Hope you like motorbikes since it is about November posts from @DucatiMotor! :motorcycle:
+Hope you like motorbikes since it is about November posts from [@DucatiMotor](https://twitter.com/ducatimotor)! :motorcycle:

 In this folder you can find the following list of modules:
 1. `posts_csv.py`